AndyObtiva/glimmer-cs-gladiator/README.md

 ## Setup Instructions

+Note: if you encounter any issues, check if they are documented in [TODO.md](TODO.md), [issues](https://github.com/AndyObtiva/glimmer-cs-gladiator/issues), or [pull requests](https://github.com/AndyObtiva/glimmer-cs-gladiator/pulls) as they might be on my radar to fix.
+Otherwise, please report as an [issue](https://github.com/AndyObtiva/glimmer-cs-gladiator/issues) or better yet fix and submit a [pull request](https://github.com/AndyObtiva/glimmer-cs-gladiator/pulls).

 Install Gladiator gem by running (`jgem`, `jruby -S gem`, or `gem` directly if you have [RVM](https://rvm.io/)):

 ```